Ninja-Jambon/chaise_bot/README.md

 - Utilizes OpenAI's API for natural language processing and advanced conversation capabilities
 - Easy setup and configuration

+## Prerequisites

+- Docker
+- Node.js
+- Discord bot token
+- Telegram bot token
+- OpenAI API key

 ## Getting Started

 To get Chaise Bot up and running on your Discord or Telegram server, follow these simple steps:

 1. Clone this repository
-2. Install the required dependencies
+2. Rename `docker-compose-exemple.yml` to `docker-compose.yml`
-3. Configure your bot's API keys and settings
+3. Configure your bot's API keys and settings in docker-compose.yml
-4. Deploy the bot on your server
+4. Run `docker-compose up -d` to build the bot's Docker image and start the container

 ## Usage